-By any measure, the strategic and economic importance of the Asia-Pacific to the global community has grown significantly in recent years.
-Yet, relations between the region’s two most critical players, China and the United States, remain challenging, and potential flashpoints between the two nations and among neighboring countries in the region abound.
-Tensions and hotspot issues range from instability on the Korean peninsula and U.S. deployment of the Terminal High Altitude Area Defense (THAAD) system to South Korea to the territorial disputes in the East and South China Sea.
-China and the United States share one of the most strategically important relationships in the world and must work together with other key players in the Asia-Pacific to solve challenges to regional and world security.
+By any measure, the strategic and economic importance of the Asia-Pacific region to the global community has grown significantly in recent years.
+Yet, relations between two of the region’s critical players, China and the United States, remain challenging.
+Potential flashpoints between the two nations and among neighboring countries in the region abound.
+Tensions and hotspot issues include everything from China-U.S. trade frictions to instability on the Korean Peninsula; from Indo-Pakistan nuclear tensions to ambivalence over the Belt and Road Initiative; and from maritime territorial disputes in Southeast Asia to existential environmental threats for island nations in Oceania.
+In addressing these concerns, China and the United States share one of the most strategically important relationships in the world and must work together with other key players in the Asia-Pacific region to address challenges to regional and global security.

 Since 2006, EWI’s Asia-Pacific program has created opportunities for constructive, high-level dialogues that engage key U.S. and regional stakeholders from the government, business and military sectors to address security issues and enhance risk assessment and crisis management.
 We have strengthened trust and developed original policy ideas, which are receiving attention in Washington, Beijing and Tokyo.

 In 2018, EWI’s Asia-Pacific program launched the following new initiatives to enlarge our network and influence in anticipation of emerging opportunities and challenges.